Fall in love with these beautiful Wisconsin hikes

 Explore the Parnell Tower Loop Trail, a 3.5-mile loop with a series of steps leading to the highest point in the forest.
 You can climb the 60-foot observation tower for a stunning view of the fall colors.

-Or, bring your bike and check out the new Fan Loop System Trails—four loops of moderately challenging mountain biking trails interconnected with four hiking trail loops.
+Or, bring your bike and check out the Fan Loop System Trails—four loops of moderately challenging mountain biking trails interconnected with four hiking trail loops.
 The area is thickly forested and skirts a large pond.

-This hilly, rolling and scenic trail winds around several lakes and through a variety of timber types, so the fall colors are sure to be beautiful.
+This hilly, rolling and scenic trail near Boulder Junction winds around several lakes and through a variety of timber types, so the fall colors are sure to be beautiful.
 Hikes of various lengths are possible, and some offer lake vistas that become even more expansive as the season progresses.
 Great colors can be found just off the trailhead on Nebish Lake Road.
 Be on the lookout for wildlife: eagles and deer can often be seen from the trail.

 Looking for more hiking spots?
 Check out these beautiful options.